Here you'll find all the venue information you need, including travel information, a map and a brief history. Select a show below to book tickets.

 Since 1892, the Vaudeville has only been owned by five different people – an average of 22 years per owner.
 The same family owned the theatre until 1969.

-One of the Vaudeville Theatre’s most celebrated productions was the musical Salad Days back in the ‘50s, holding the record for longest-running musical at 2,288 performances for a decade.
-This was only matched at the Vaudeville by Stomp half a century later, which ran at the theatre from 2002 to 2007 before transferring to Ambassadors Theatre.
+One of the Vaudeville Theatre’s most celebrated productions was the musical Salad Days back in the 1950s, which previously held the record for the longest-running musical at 2,288 performances.
+This was only matched at the Vaudeville by Stomp half a century later, which ran at the theatre from 2002 to 2007 before transferring to the Ambassadors Theatre.